r3c/nbrowse/README.md

 compiled assemblies (both .NET Framework and .NET Standard).
-It exposes loaded assemblies through a standard set of traversable entities (e.g. "assembly", "project", "type", "method" and so on) and allows you to run C# statements to query anything you want to retreive from them.
+It exposes loaded assemblies through a standard set of traversable entities (e.g. "assembly", "project", "type", "method" and so on) and allows you to run C# statements to query anything you want to retrieve from them.

 You can think of it as a stripped down [NDepend](https://www.ndepend.com/) equivalent with no graphical interface.